-The various SystemWeaver applications can be used in many different configurations according to the needs of the organization.
+The various SystemWeaver server applications can be utilized in many different configurations according to the needs of the organization.
 This article illustrates some of the configuration possibilities.

 The 'SWClient' in the examples illustrates any kind of SystemWeaver client such as a swExplorer, a swAdmin2, and swArchitect or any custom SystemWeaver client.

 SystemWeaver TestServer Configuration

 The TestServer configuration illustrates the simplest SystemWeaver configuration.
 The swTestServer runs the SystemWeaver server executables via a user-friendly GUI interface.
 The advantage of this configuration is that it is very easy to install on any PC using the GUI of the swTestServer in case any troubleshooting is needed.
 It should be noted that this configuration runs directly under a Windows session.
 If the session is killed, the server will stop running as well.